DigitalCarleton/AccessibilityPlus/Starter_Plugin_Documentation.md

 * global function
     - Global functions are stored in globals.php.
 They can be called anywhere in the code.
 * view helper
     - View helpers are objects in Omeka with functions to assist views.
-Their functions can only be called by them as opposed to global functions.
+One must construct the view helper object to call one of those function.
 * (database) options
     - Options in a database is information stored in the options table.
-It can be set with the set_option($option_name, $value) function, retrieved with get_option($option_name), and removed with delete_option($option_name).
+It can be set with the `set_option($option_name, $value)` function, retrieved with `get_option($option_name)`, and removed with `delete_option($option_name)`.

 ## Plugin Directory Structure
 I highly recommend reading the original tutorial on [OmekaDocs on Plugin Directory Structure ](http://omeka.readthedocs.io/en/latest/Tutorials/pluginStructure.html/) for clearer information.
 However, to summarize what they say: